ArpitAswal/WanderStay/README.md

 - WanderStay Service Team

-(These four screens are managed via a bottom navigation bar)
+(These five screens are are main screens and managed via a bottom navigation bar)

 #### Place Detail Screen